CreatorX64/this/this.buffer/watch-javascript/sides/notes.md

 **Polyfill**: Code that adds a feature which the engine _may_ lack.
 We can have some code that checks to see if the engine has a feature, and if it doesn't we write some code that does the same thing that new feature would do in the newer browser.
 So we're _filling in_ the gaps where an older engine might not have some features that the newer engines do.

-**Syntactic Sugar**: A different way to _type_ something that doesn't change how it works under the hood.
+**Syntactic Sugar**: A different way to type something that doesn't change how it works under the hood.

-## section 8 - Examining Famous Frameworks and Libraries
+## Section 8 - Examining Famous Frameworks and Libraries

 **Method Chaining**: Calling one method after another, and each method affects the parent object.
 So in _obj.method1().method2()_, both methods end up with a _this_ variable pointing to _obj_.